 There is no defined exam pattern and NRA CET Syllabus as such.
 The exam pattern and CET syllabus will be updated as soon as it is released.
-However, NRA CET Syllabus for SSC, IBPS and Railway RRB exam will be the same.
-Syllabus and Exam Pattern will vary according to level of Nation Recruitment Agency examination.
-It is expected that there will be different CET exam pattern and CET syllabus for the graduate, senior secondary, and secondary level exams.
+However, NRA CET Syllabus for SSC, IBPS, and Railway RRB exams will be the same.
+Syllabus and Exam Pattern will vary according to the level of the Nation Recruitment Agency examination.
+It is expected that there will be different CET exam patterns and CET syllabus for the graduate, senior secondary, and secondary level exams.
 Questions will be asked from General Intelligence and Reasoning, General Awareness, Quantitative Aptitude, English.
 All the aspirants are advised to keep visiting here for all the updates regarding the CET exam pattern and NRA CET Syllabus.

 |Scores access to multiple recruitment agencies||

 Initially, the scores would be used by the three major recruitment agencies.
 However, over a period of time, it is expected that other recruitment agencies in the Central Government would adopt the same.
 It will also be open for other agencies in the public as well as the private sector to adopt it if they so choose.
 This would help such organizations in saving costs and time spent on recruitment.

 A single eligibility test would significantly reduce the recruitment cycle.
 Some Departments have indicated their intention to remove any second-level test and go ahead with the recruitment on the basis of CET scores, Physical Tests, and Medical examinations.
 This would greatly reduce the cycle and benefit a large section of youth.